jfpatrick/pyqt-tutorial/docs/source/fast/index.rst

 If you have no idea what an ``__init__.py`` file does, please follow a good Python tutorial first (LINKS HERE).

-If you are comfortable with Python, but you have no idea what a ``myform.ui`` file might be, then head to the Complete PyQt5 tutorial (LINK HERE).
+If you are comfortable with Python, but you have no idea what a ``myform.ui`` file might be, then head to the :ref:`complete_tutorial` .
 It's similar in structure to this tutorial, but is sensibly longer and covers also the basics of PyQt5.
 Alternatively, please follow any good PyQt5 tutorial you can find, and then come back.

 ..
 Example Video